-The Eco Team is made up of representatives from each class who meet every half term to look at how to make our school and community a more environmentally friendly place.
-The team always works in conjunction with the whole school, with the class reps sharing the whole class’s ideas at our meetings.
+The Eco Team meet every half term to look at how to make our school and community a more environmentally friendly place.
+The team always works in conjunction with the whole school, with the class reps sharing ideas from their peers at our meetings.

 If you look around school hopefully you will spot a copy of our school Eco Code which was created by the children and helps to remind us of all that we do to make our school and community a better place.

 We are currently proud to have gained our 5th green flag award.
 To gain this we needed to show that we worked on the Eco School’s 9 key topics.
 These are energy, biodiversity, school grounds, healthy living, transport, litter, water, waste and global citizenship.
 We cover the topics in different ways so, for example, this year, as part of our global work, the children learnt the importance of the work of Fairtrade.
 Amongst other things they learnt to recognise the logo and know that buying items with the logo on will help farmers' children to receive education and get medicine when they are poorly.
 We also raised £89 for the Fairtrade Foundation.

 Through our waste work we encourage people to recycle what they can and through our Teracycle campaigns we recycle any brand of biscuit wrappers, any type of pen, Ella baby food pouches and a selection of cleaning products.
 This raises money for our school fund and so far we have raised an astonishing £846.02!
 We also collect stamps –to support the Royal National Institute for the Blind and we collect unused spectacles for Vision Aid Overseas which recycles or re-uses the glasses in developing countries.